 Making Chestnut Paste Filling:

-To make Chestnut Paste Filling, mix 300g chestnut powder, 70g honey, 20g oil and 90ml milk together on a pan.
-Stir the mixture on low heat until it forms a unique paste.
+To make the Chestnut Paste Filling, mix 300g of chestnut powder, 70g of honey, 20g of oil, and 90ml of milk together in a pan.
+Stir the mixture over low heat until it forms a unique paste.

-Then, divide it into 8 portions and roll into balls.
+Then, divide it into 8 portions and roll them into balls.

 Lamination Process:

-In this process, you’ll combine oil dough and water dough into puff pastry.
+In this process, you’ll combine the oil dough and the water dough to create puff pastry.

-Rolling Out the Water Dough: Begin by rolling out the water dough into two large, thin rectangles, each the same size as the flattened oil dough, on a lightly floured surface.
+Rolling Out the Water Dough: Start by rolling out the water dough into two large, thin rectangles, each the same size as the flattened oil dough, on a lightly floured surface.

 Encasing the Oil Dough: Place the oil dough between the two flattened water dough rectangles.

 First Fold (Letter Fold): Roll out this combined dough into a long, narrow rectangle.
 Perform a letter fold by folding the bottom third of the dough up towards the center, then fold the top third down over it, like folding a letter.
 This creates three layers of dough.
-Cover and let the dough rest for 10 minutes in the fridge.
+Cover and let the dough rest in the fridge for 10 minutes.

 Third Fold (Book Fold): Repeat the process of the second fold.

-Chilling the Dough and divide into portions: After third fold, roll the dough out thinly and then roll it up like a log.
+Chilling the Dough and dividing into portions: After the third fold, roll the dough out thinly and then roll it up like a log.
 Cover the dough and let it chill in the refrigerator for 30 minutes.
 Cut the dough into small and equal portions.
-Then, roll the dough thinly to make the wrapper from puff pastry.
+Then, roll the dough thinly to create the puff pastry wrapper.

 Wrapping the Chestnut Paste Filling

-Forming Sapa Chestnut cake: Place a Chestnut Paste Filling Ball in the center of a wrapper.
+Forming Sapa Chestnut Cake: Put a Chestnut Paste Filling Ball in the center of a wrapper.
 Place the prepared filling in the center and wrap it up.
-Lay the cake on baking tray with the smooth surface up.
-Repeat until you finish all the dough and filling.
+Place the cake on a baking tray with the smooth surface up.
+Repeat until you have used all the dough and filling.

 Baking Sapa Chestnut Cake:

-The method I bake Chestnut Cake is similar to Mooncakes but in a shorter time with 2 baking rounds:
+The method I use to bake Chestnut Cake is similar to Mooncakes but takes less time, with only 2 baking rounds:

 First baking: Bake for 10 minutes.
 While the first round is baking, prepare the egg wash by mixing 1 egg yolk with a teaspoon of water.

-Second baking: After the first 10 minutes, take the cakes out of the oven and brush a thin layer of egg wash.
+Second baking: After the first 10 minutes, remove the cakes from the oven and brush on a thin layer of egg wash.
 It’s optional to sprinkle a pinch of black sesame on top of the cakes.
-Then, spray the cake with water and put it in the oven a second time at 200°C (400°F) for 15 minutes.
-Pay attention and turn off when the cake reaches the desired golden-brown color.
+Then, spray the cake with water and return it to the oven for a second round at 200°C (400°F) for 15 minutes.
+Pay attention and turn off the oven when the cake reaches the desired golden-brown color.

-Otherwise, you can bake it in just one time, this will be more similar to the original Sapa Chestnut Cake.
-Prepare the egg wash, brush one thin layer on the cakes and spinkle black sesame on while waiting for the oven to heat up to 200°C (400°F).
-Spay water on them and bake continuously in 20 minutes or until they achieve an even golden-brown look.
+Alternatively, you can bake it in just one time, which will be more similar to the original Sapa Chestnut Cake.
+Prepare the egg wash, brush a thin layer onto the cakes and sprinkle black sesame seeds on while them waiting for the oven to heat up to 200°C (400°F).
+Spay water on them and bake continuously for 20 minutes or until they achieve an even golden-brown look.

 That’s it.
 You’ll get these beautiful chestnut cakes.
-Serve them hot, at room temperature or cool, all are delicious.
-Prepare a cup of herbal tea for the cold as well, it’s the perfect match!
+Serve them hot, at room temperature, or cool – they’re all delicious.
+Also, prepare a hot cup of herbal tea; it’s the perfect complement in cold weather!

 Storing Sapa Chestnut Cake

-Sapa Chestnut Cakes can last up to 3 days at room temperature, so you can just leave them outside the fridge and enjoy every time you want.
+Sapa Chestnut Cakes can last up to 2 days at room temperature, so you can simply leave them outside the fridge and enjoy them whenever you want.

-To preserve them longer, keep it in the fridge.
-Because they’re quite dry, you can enjoy them up to 5 days.
-However, don’t freeze them; the puff-pastry wrappers will be affected and will change the texture clearly.
+To preserve them longer, keep them in the fridge.
+Since they are quite dry, you can enjoy them for up to four days.
+However, don’t freeze them; freezing will affect the puff-pastry wrappers will be affected and noticeably change their texture.

 Sapa Chestnut Cake